Melvin Nieves

 He started the 1993 season in the Braves system, hitting .278 with 10 home runs in 78 games with the Richmond Braves, before being traded with minor leaguer Vince Moore and Donnie Elliott to the San Diego Padres for Fred McGriff in July.
 In 43 games with the Padres' AAA team, the Las Vegas Stars, he hit .308 with 7 home runs.
 He spent 19 games in the Majors in 1993, hitting an unimpressive .191.
 He did hit his first career home run that season, a solo shot off pitcher Chris Hammond on September 8th.
 He was the seventh youngest player to don a uniform in 1993.
 According to Baseball America, he was the 39th best prospect in 1993.

 His 1994 season was perhaps the best of his professional career.
 Baseball America says he was the 69th best prospect in 1994.
 In 406 at-bats with Las Vegas, he blasted 25 home runs and drove in 92 runs, all the while hitting .308.
 A poor eye at the plate led him to 138 strikeouts, though.
-That earned him a promotion to the majors, where he for once was somewhat impressive: in 19 at-bats with the Padres, he hit .263.
+In spite of that, he got another look in the majors, where he for once was somewhat impressive: in 19 at-bats with the Padres, he hit .263.
 He spent all of 1995 with the Padres.
 In 234 at-bats, he hit only .205 with 88 strikeouts.
 His 14 home runs were overshadowed by the large number of whiffs.
 He hit the only two grand slams of his career in 1995.
 The first came off Terry Mulholland on August 2nd and the second off Doug Henry on August 26th.

-Perhaps it was his poor performance in 1995 that prompted the Padres to trade him.
-On March 22, 1996 - just before the beginning of the season - Nieves was traded to the Detroit Tigers with Raul Casanova and Richie Lewis for Sean Bergman, Todd Steverson and Cade Gaspar, a minor leaguer.
+His lack of improvement over his time in their organization prompted the Padres to trade him on March 22, 1996 - just before the beginning of the season.
+He went to the Detroit Tigers with Raul Casanova and Richie Lewis in return for Sean Bergman, Todd Steverson and Cade Gaspar, a minor leaguer.

 His 1996 season was undoubtedly the best of his career, but overall not a great season.
 He played in 120 games with Detroit that season, hitting 24 home runs and driving in 60 RBI.
 His batting average was only .246, though, and he struck out 158 times in 431 at-bats, a Rob Deer-esque output.
 Perhaps the most memorable game of his 1996 season was on April 6th against the Oakland Athletics when he collected two doubles, a triple and a home run.
 Twice in 1996 he also accomplished the fairly rare feat of hitting home runs from both sides of the plate in a game.
 The first time he did it was against the Milwaukee Brewers on July 15th - he victimized pitchers Ricky Bones and Mike Potts.
 The next time he did it was on August 20th against the Chicago White Sox.
 In that game, he victimized pitchers Kevin Tapani and Rich Sauveur.
 Oddly, those were the only two games in his career in which he hit two or more home runs.